-I knew after I stopped drinking that in order to be genuinely at peace with being sober I needed to retrain my own brain so that I wouldn’t keep bombarding myself with woe-is-me thoughts about booze.
-I knew I couldn’t control the world around me but I could control my own thinking and that really needed to change.
+I knew after I stopped drinking that if I was going to be genuinely at peace with being sober, I needed to retrain my brain.
+I needed to shift my thinking patterns so that I wouldn't keep bombarding myself with woe-is-me thoughts about booze.
+I knew that while I couldn't control the world around me, I could control my own thinking and that really needed to change.

-Personally I think this brain retraining is a vital part of recovery and it is something that we always need to be working on.
-We have physical cravings – yes – but we have mental cravings as well.
-We have brains that have been conditioned to think in ways that lead us to drink, and we need to work on those brains to free ourselves from those unhelpful (addictive) thoughts.
+I think this brain retraining is a vital part of recovery and it is something that we always need to be working on.
+Us boozers have brains that have been conditioned to think in ways that lead us to drink, and we need to work on those brains to free ourselves from those unhelpful (addictive) thoughts.

-Sometimes to work on my thoughts about alcohol I need to really focus on them and analyse/unpick them to uncover the lies they are founded on.
+Sometimes, for this involves really focussing on my thoughts about alcohol and analysing/unpicking them to uncover the lies they are founded on.

 But at other times I have to do just the opposite - NOT analyse and focus on them but just push them out quick smart and not allow them any time or space to settle in and grow in strength.